idealab-isu/CircOpt/README.md

 1. Clone the CircOpt repository
 2. Download CircAdapt and place it in worker0/
 3. Manually modify CircAdapt as described in diff.txt

+## Using CircOpt
-4. Follow the example syntax in Run.m to tune a model
+1. Follow the example syntax in Run.m to tune a model
+2. Change the values in 'data...m' (and make sure to reference that file in Run.m) to provide patient-specific data for tuning

 ## File Organization
-* 'worker0/': Contains the template that will be clones for each cpu worker during the optimization
+* 'worker0/': Contains the template that will be cloned for each cpu worker at optimization runtime
-* 'params...Ref.m files\': Contain reference and initialization data for a specific patient or subject species
+* 'params...Ref.m': Contain reference and initialization data for a specific patient or subject species
-* 'data...m files\': Contain data for a specific patient or subject
+* 'data...m': Contain data for a specific patient or subject
-* 'opt...m files\': Tune CircAdapt to a specific patient or subject
+* 'opt...m': Tune CircAdapt to a specific patient or subject
-* 'eval...m files\': Evaluate a given patient or subject CircAdapt configuration
+* 'eval...m': Evaluate a given patient or subject CircAdapt configuration
-* 'step...m files\': Evaluate a single perturbation step within a given patient or subject CircAdapt configuration
+* 'step...m': Evaluate a single perturbation step within a given patient or subject CircAdapt configuration

 ## Publications
 1. Joshua Mineroff, Balaji Sesha Sarath Pokuri, Adarsh Krishnamurthy, and Baskar Ganapathysubramanian (In Review).
 Optimization Framework for Patient-Specific Modeling Under Uncertainty. _International Journal for Numerical Methods in Biomedical Engineering_